 - Three letters of recommendation (a dean's letter and two other recommendations).
 The dean’s letter is an official letter from your dental school indicating that you are a graduate of the institution.
 The personal letters of recommendation may be in the form of an e-mail or e-mail attachment sent from the person recommending the applicant.
 Otherwise, the letters must be in envelopes that are sealed by the individual writing the recommendation, and this person's signature must also appear on the back flap of the envelope;

 - Original or certified (notarized) copies of all original language academic records and transcripts from all post-secondary institutions attended.
 Certified copies of the original certificates or diplomas awarded at the completion of studies must also be submitted.
 Where official, original documents are issued in a language other than English, certified (notarized) English translations must also be submitted.
 English translations of documents alone are not acceptable;

 - A one-page personal statement stating your reasons and objectives for applying to this specialty and this program;

 - A non-refundable application fee of $50 (check in U.S. funds made payable to the University of Pittsburgh);

-- If available, National Board Dental Examination (Part I and II) scores;
+- National Board Dental Examination (Part I and II) scores;

 Incomplete applications will not be processed.
 All materials submitted for consideration become the property of the University of Pittsburgh School of Dental Medicine, and will not be returned to the applicant for any reason.